 Q-FOG corrosion test chambers are available in two types.
 Model SSP performs traditional salt spray and Prohesion tests.
 Model CCT performs salt spray, Prohesion, and 100% humidity for most cyclic automotive tests.

-Q-FOG cyclic corrosion testers offer state of the art corrosion testing technology, reliability, ease of operation and easy maintenance – all at a remarkably affordable price.
+Q-FOG cyclic salt spray corrosion test offer state of the art corrosion testing technology, reliability, ease of operation and easy maintenance – all at a remarkably affordable price.

 Q-FOG SSP-600: conventional salt spray and Prohesion tests, 640 liter chamber volume